Back to Previous

 To exercise the right of rescission, borrowers must notify the lender in writing via certified mail within three business days of the closing.
 The letter should detail that the borrower no longer wishes to take the reverse mortgage.
 The certified mail postmark proves that the borrower met the deadline.
 It represents written documentation of the intention to rescind.
 Once the lender receives the letter, they have 20 days (about three weeks) to return any funds they have already received from the borrower.
 These funds may include mortgage insurance premiums and origination fees.

-Pay Off the Loan
+Pay off the loan

-after closing.
+Sometimes a borrower decides to pay off their reverse mortgage several months or even a year after closing.
 The passage of time doesn’t mean borrowers can’t satisfy or pay down their reverse mortgage.
 For instance, a borrower who decides they would like to leave substantial equity to their heirs can choose to pay down or pay off the reverse mortgage before a maturity event occurs.
 While it is rare for people to exercise this option, potential borrowers need to understand that it exists.
 Contrary to a common myth, a reverse mortgage has no prepayment penalty.

 Reverse mortgage borrowers can sell their homes at any time.
 As a result of the sale, the reverse mortgage will come to an end and the balance will be due and payable.
 The borrower will always receive any sale proceeds that exceed their loan balance.
 Conversely, as non-recourse loans, borrowers will never owe more than the home’s market value when it is sold to satisfy the loan.